lewisl9029/toc/README.md

 # Dev Environment for Toc Messenger

-Merges to this branch will trigger a new [Docker Automated Build](https://hub.docker.com/r/lewisl9029/toc-dev/).
+Commits to this branch will trigger a new [Docker Hub Automated Build](https://hub.docker.com/r/lewisl9029/toc-dev/).

 # Toc Messenger